Fascia, Soffit and Guttering Replacement Cost in 2023 | Checkatrade

 Can I replace my fascias and soffits myself?

-Professional soffit, fascia and gutter replacement comes with a price tag, so it can be tempting to opt for the DIY approach.
+Professional soffit and fascia replacement comes with a price tag, so it can be tempting to opt for the DIY approach.

 Unless you have considerable experience with this type of work, we strongly recommend avoiding this for health and safety reasons.
-Depending on the size and type of property you own, scaffolding may be necessary for ensuring safe working conditions.
+Fascia and soffit replacement involves working at height – often with scaffolding – and with components that may have become weakened or damaged.

 See the tradespeople we've checked and recommend for your job